You will be surprised how much you can pack into 48 hours in Dublin. Take some inspiration from our weekend guide.

-Start with a leisurely wander through Stephen’s Green, before ambling past the buskers and performers of Grafton Street to Trinity College, where – depending on queues – a visit to the Long Room and the Book of Kells is worth a visit.
+Start with a leisurely wander through Stephen’s Green, before ambling past the buskers and performers of Grafton Street to Trinity College, where – depending on queues – a visit to the Long Room and the Book of Kells is a must.

 If you’re like most visitors to Dublin, your might need a gentle second day.
 Pop in for tea at the Queen of Tarts on Lovers Lane, a classy breakfast at Dublin institution Bewley’s on Grafton Street, or a sophisticated brunch at Coppinger Row.

-For dinner, depending on location, try the magnificent Kim Chi on Parnell Street, Fade Street Social of George’s Street, or sublime Thai food (or delivery) from Neon, a favourite among the Portobello 20-somethings.
-For the evening, explore north of the Liffey and have a pint at The Cobblestone or Dice Bar in Smithfield – or the Church Pub on Wolfe Tone Square – before ending at the Workman’s Club on the quays.
+For dinner, depending on location, try the magnificent Kimchi Hophouse on Parnell Street, Fade Street Social on Fade Street, or sublime Thai food (or delivery) from Neon, a favourite among the Portobello 20-somethings.
+For the evening, explore north of the Liffey and have a pint at The Cobblestone or Dice Bar in Smithfield before ending at the Workman’s Club on the quays.

 Read more about Dublin